peteroupc/peteroupc.github.io/random.md

 For pseudorandom number generation purposes:
 - The individual bits of a hash code can serve as pseudorandom numbers, or the hash code can serve as the seed for a PRNG.
-- Good hash functions include cryptographic hash functions (e.g., SHA2-256, BLAKE2) and other hash functions that tend to produce wildly dispersed hash codes for nearby inputs.
+- Good hash functions include cryptographic hash functions (for example, SHA2-256, BLAKE2) and other hash functions that tend to produce wildly dispersed hash codes for nearby inputs.
 - Poor hash functions include linear PRNGs such as LCGs and the Xorshift family.

 The use of hash functions for other purposes (such as data lookup and data integrity) is beyond the scope of this document.
 See my note on [**hash functions**](https://peteroupc.github.io/hash.html).